10 Things to Know About Men’s Hair Color

 8. How to Maintain Hair Dye?

-To increase maintenance of dye right after colouring, you should wait at least 24 hours to wash your hair; this time is essential to set a colour on your hair.
-As the time between colouring and first washing increases, the colour has a greater chance to fix.
+To increase maintenance of dye right after colouring, you should wait at least 24 hours to wash your hair; this time is essential to fix the colour on your hair.

 Although several reasons suggest hot bath therapy for seniors, you should know that daily baths, especially with hot water, may fade hair dye and natural oil hair and harm hair health.
 Using a hair mask may be a great help for maintaining hair colour and quality.